MrSenko/mrsenko.github.com/content/pages/pylint-workshop.markdown

 Dates
 -----

+* *More dates will be announced depending on availability*
 * Feb 2019, Brussels, TBC
 * 2-3 Nov 2018, Staint Petersburg
 * October 20018, Germany, Karlsruhe region, TBC